KarlOfDuty/SupportBoi/README.md

 | `SupportBoi-Windows.exe`    | Larger Windows version which does not require .NET 9 to be installed. |

-5. Run `./SupportBoi_Linux` on Linux or `./SupportBoi_Windows.exe` on Windows, this creates a config file in the current directory.
+5. Run the bot application, `./SupportBoi-<version>`, this creates a config file in the current directory.

 6. Set up the config, there are instructions inside.
 If you need more help either contact me in Discord or through an issue here.